 Create an action list that addresses all four elements of the SWOT analysis.
 Enlist new strategies to complete these actions, set milestones, choose relevant metrics to measure your progress, and closely monitor your actual performance compared to the planned performance.

 It is beneficial to prioritize and schedule these changes according to your unique requirements.
 If you’re conducting a SWOT analysis to determine whether or not a project is worth taking up, these are some questions you will be able to answer at the end of the analysis:

 - Do you have the time and resources to accept this project?

 - If not, would adjusting current obligations allow room to accept it?

 - Is this project worth enough to consider prioritizing over others?

 If done well, a SWOT analysis should be able to answer all your questions clearly and in specific and quantifiable terms.
 Make sure to try and keep your findings measurable.
 That way, you can get a clear picture of what you’re getting into.
 You can use the data obtained to create new strategies and set SMART goals.

-It can be confusing to set goals and strategies without having complete knowledge of your capabilities and drawbacks.
-SWOT-analysis helps you do this with ease.
+It can be confusing to set goals and plans without having complete knowledge of your capabilities and limitations.
+SWOT analysis helps you do this with ease.
 It equips you with the data to make more informed business decisions to avoid taking unnecessary risks, protect yourself from threats, benefit from your strengths, and capitalize on opportunities.

-It equips you with the data to create a solid strategic marketing process and an effective marketing plan.
-Business factors such as market trends, customer needs, lifestyle changes, and more change repeatedly over time.
+It equips you with the data to create a solid marketing process and an effective marketing plan.
+Business factors such as market trends, customer needs, lifestyle changes, and more change often over time.
 To stay relevant, it’s wise to revise your SWOT matrix regularly.